AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> If I have seen further than others, it is by standing upon the shoulders of giants. — Isaac Newton
+> The greatest discovery of all time is that a person can change their future by merely changing their attitude. — Oprah Winfrey
 <!--END_SECTION:quote-->